-British Pakistani wins prestigious Queen’s Award for enterprise
+British Pakistani wins prestigious Queen’s Award for Enterprise

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: A British Pakistani entrepreneur Zohaib Tariq’s company has won the prestigious Queen's Award for Enterprise in 2020.
+LONDON: A British Pakistani entrepreneur’s company has won the prestigious Queen’s Award for Enterprise in 2020.

 Tariq mentioned how other British Pakistanis could also succeed in the UK if they worked hard, followed the rules and regulations of the UK and went ahead with a solid plan for their business.